IzabellaGerman/OrdinaryCalc/README.md

 # OrdinaryCalc
 Ordinary calculator
-This app was created for showing "white-black" theme changing.
+This app was created for showing basic skils.
-The first addition is form of calc.